doctrine-extensions/DoctrineExtensions/doc/translatable.md

 ## Persisting multiple translations

-Usually it is more convinient to persist more translations when creating or updating a record. **Translatable** allows to do that through translation repository.
+Usually it is more convenient to persist more translations when creating or updating a record. **Translatable** allows to do that through translation repository.
 All additional translations will be tracked by listener and when the flush will be executed, it will update or persist all additional translations.